Yangtze: Contemporary events

 Chinese Communist Party chairman Mao Zedong took staged swims in the river in 1956 and 1966 at Wuhan in publicity stunts to demonstrate his health, also starting a swimming craze through party propaganda.

 In 2002, Danish adventurer and sailor Troels Kløvedal sailed up the Yangtze, from Shanghai to past the Three Gorges Dam, in the collectively owned "Nordkaperen" sailing ship.
 Kløvedal had spent 12 years preparing and gathering the required permissions, and with a crew of Danes, his family members, a Chinese interpreter and several local maritime pilots, he became the first foreigner since 1949 to navigate the Yangtze.
 His months-long journey was documented both in his 2004 book "Kineserne syr med lang tråd" and the TV show "Kløvedal i Kina" by DR.

-The Jetour Zongheng G700 became the first vehicle in history to successfully cross the Yangtze.
-The crossing took place on October 16, 2025 and took 22 minutes to complete.
+The Jetour Zongheng G700 became the first land vehicle in history to successfully cross the Yangtze.
+The crossing took place on October 16, 2025, and took 22 minutes to complete.